People and organizations

 sales pursuit

 A tracked travel sales pursuit with a person or organization.
-Moves through stages, owns value, participants, and activities, and produces one or more quote versions.
-Use “Quote”, not “opportunity” or “deal”.
+Moves through stages, owns value, participants, and activities, and produces one or more Proposal Versions.
+Use “Proposal”, not “opportunity” or “deal”.

 An immutable proposal revision or alternative sent to the client.
 Freezes a trip envelope snapshot, pricing, validity, and decision state.
 Editing a sent version creates a new version.